TheNyneR/Pathworks/README.md

 compiling.

 ## Contribute
 Yes please.
-But start with posting issues and let me get back regarding submissions.
-In particular if you've written a really cool path finding algorithm then please submit it to "flesh out" the base of the tool.
+You are welcome to create issues and begin work on them or pick one from the list of existing issues.
+More details can be found here: [CONTRIBUTING.md](CONTRIBUTING.md)

 **Important!!**
 If you do contribute and want to add your name to your work then don't forget to add your name to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.